Could Your Persistent Cough Have Anything to do With Your Antihistamine?

 Over the counter cold medicine is ANYTHING but harmless!

-The chemical makeup of cough medicine can be very problematic.
-When you are coughing up mucus, it is because your body is over loaded with toxicity, and needs to clean house.
+You cough up mucus because your body is over loaded with toxicity, and needs to clean house.

 “Are you saying that germs don’t cause the common cold?”